kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 }
 ```

-Similar with above, to _promote_ our green application to live, all we need
+To _promote_ our green application to live, is to symlink
-to do is to symlink it to be used as our domain configuration with the
+it to be used as our domain configuration with the following command:
-following command:
 ```sh
 sudo ln -sf /etc/nginx/sites-available/green /etc/nginx/sites-enabled/domain.app
 ```